-- Consultants shall be free to appear on campus for the purpose of conducting interviews or distributing information regarding postgraduate employment or military service, provided that they conduct their activities under the auspices of the Center for Career Services or the relevant academic discipline and that they utilize the facilities provided by the University sponsor
+- Consultants shall be free to appear on campus for the purpose of conducting interviews or distributing information regarding postgraduate employment or military service, provided that they conduct their activities under the auspices of the Office of Career Services or the relevant academic discipline and that they utilize the facilities provided by the University sponsor.

-- Advance notice of all visits by consultants to the Center for Career Services must be posted by the center at least one week before each visit.
+- Advance notice of all visits by consultants to the Office of Career Services must be posted by the center at least one week before each visit.

 Student Organizations and Groups

 - Organizations and groups may be established at Colgate University.
 They shall be defined as any number of individuals who: use the campus as the focus for their activities and/or use University facilities, or use student activity fees, or use the University name; or draw their membership primarily from among the student body of the University.

 - An organization is a formally organized body of students with an officer or officers, intending to remain organized on a regular and yearly basis.

 - A group is a number of persons gathered on an informal basis with a specific concern who designate one spokesperson for the group’s activities.

 - The following requirements shall apply specifically to organizations: a statement of purpose or purposes, constitution and by-laws, and compliance with the Student Organization Relationship Statement and/or other applicable University requirements for recognition.
 The names and addresses of current officers must be filed with the University department designated for such purposes.